Advertisement Close

 Inshallah Walad– “God Willing a Boy”

-Nawal must deal with an unavoidable fate, a rude- awakening that her country does not see eye to eye, denying her right to live a life worth living.
-After her husband’s death, she is denied his inheritance money and she is forced into quiet submission with no one to turn to, suffering silently with the walls of conservative attitudes, norms, and laws that benefit males and hinder females, especially in Jordanian society when having a son makes life simpler and it is the difference between a privileged life and one of discrimination.
+Nawal must deal with an unavoidable fate, a rude awakening that her country does not see eye to eye, denying her right to live a life worth living.
+After her husband’s death, she is denied his inheritance money and is forced into quiet submission, suffering silently with the walls of conservatism and a legal system that benefits males and hinders females.
+In Jordanian society having a son makes life simpler and it is the difference between a “privileged life and one of discrimination.“

 Laws of Equality of Equity

 The film sheds light on the perspective of Jordanian women, who are only seen but never fully heard or understood.
-Director Amjad Al- Rasheed creates a powerful story, using a strong character who is resilient, to unmask the hidden reality of Jordanian women who must survive to live and who feel at times deprived of options with nowhere to turn to help.
+Director Amjad Al- Rasheed creates a powerful story, using a strong character who is resilient, to unmask the hidden reality of Jordanian women who must live to survive and may feel at times deprived of options with nowhere to turn for help.
 In a society where men are the breadwinners of the family and are expected to take care of their welfare, the question is begged, what are left of women who have no breadwinners or protector and how can men provide if there are no men?

-Women are fighting to be heard and recognized and they not only deal with laws that favor men and neglect them but they must also deal with “deeply ingrained social attitudes towards women that need to be addressed.”
-Throughout the film it seems Nawal is fighting a losing battle going up against the norms, conservative values, culture and laws but she is fighting for a better future.
+Jordanian women are fighting to be heard and recognized, they not only deal with laws that favor men but they must also deal with “deeply ingrained social attitudes towards women that need to be addressed.”
+Throughout the film it seems Nawal is fighting a losing battle going up against the norms, values, culture and laws of a conservative society but she is fighting for a better future.

 Compete in Cannes Film Festival

-The film has earned international recognition, the Royal Film Commission of Jordan announced that the film will be the first Jordanian film to compete in the Cannes film festival this spring, the 76th edition of the festival.
-This film, earning international recognition, will be featured at the French’s 62nd Semaine de la Critique (Critics’ Week) in Cannes between May 17 and 25.
+‘Inshallah Walad’ had turned heads, earning international recognition and the Royal Film Commission of Jordan announced that the film will be the first Jordanian film to compete in the Cannes film festival this spring, the 76th edition of the festival.
+This film will be featured at the French’s 62nd Semaine de la Critique (Critics’ Week) in Cannes between May 17 and 25.
 The festival started in 1962 and this year marks their 62nd anniversary.

 “Seven title competition features films from across the globe.”
 It will compete with 7 competitive films and 11 features (in total), showcasing films from across the globe including Tiger Stripes, Malaysian film, directed by Amanda Nell Eu, Power Alley, Brazilian film directed by Lilah Halla, Sleep, Korean film directed by Jasin Yu, It is Raining in The House, directed by Belgian filmmaker Paloma Sermin Dai, Lost Country, Serbian film directed by Vladimir Perisic and Le Ravissement from French director Iris Kaltenback.
 The film stars actors Muna Hawa, Haitham Al- Omari, Salwa Nakkara, Yumma Marwan, Mohammed Al- Jizawai, and Eslam Al- Awadi.